Pentecostalism in Brazil: Second wave: the Foursquare gospel, 1954–1980s

 Brazil for Christ (BPC) was founded in 1955 and was the first major Pentecostal church to be founded by a Brazilian.
-Manoel de Mello began as a preacher in the National Evangelization Crusade, but quickly left it to form his own church after accusations of charlatanism.
-The BPC quickly became a staple in Sao Paulo religious life, even getting involved in politics (which most Pentecostal churches at that time left alone).
+Manoel de Mello began as a preacher in the National Evangelization Crusade, but quickly left it to form his own church, modeled after the Chile for Christ church, after accusations of charlatanism.
+De Melo purchased radio airtime on major stations and, as an effective speaker, drew crowds of up to 100,000 during evangelistic campaigns.
+By 1963, he established 1,100 congregations and built a 25,000-seat temple in São Paulo.
+The BPC quickly became a staple in São Paulo religious life, even getting involved in politics (which most Pentecostal churches at that time left alone).
+It joined the World Council of Churches in 1969, the third Pentecostal group to do so after two Chilean denominations in 1961.
 By the 1980s, however, the church's influence had diminished greatly.

+American preacher Robert McAlister initially worked with both the Assemblies of God and the Foursquare Gospel Church.
+His popular radio program led to the founding of the New Life Church in Rio de Janeiro in 1960.
+Uniquely, this denomination reaches the middle class, challenging sociologists' view that Pentecostalism primarily serves the working masses.
+In the 1960s, Pentecostalism began influencing traditional Protestant churches.

-The God Is Love church (IPDA) belongs to the second wave, with its founding in 1962 and use of the radio to reach large numbers of (mostly poor) Brazilians, but it precedes the Universal Church of the Kingdom of God in its reclamation of Catholic rituals and its attacks on religious beliefs based in Afro-Brazilian traditions like candomblé and umbanda.
-It also has a rigid doctrine, which makes it criticized by other churches, and even considered by some as a destructive cult.
+The God Is Love church (IPDA) belongs to the second wave, with its founding in 1962 by David Miranda, Manoel de Melo's brother-in-law, and use of the radio to reach large numbers of (mostly poor) Brazilians, but it precedes the Universal Church of the Kingdom of God in its reclamation of Catholic rituals and its attacks on religious beliefs based in Afro-Brazilian traditions like candomblé and umbanda.
+It faced strong competition from the Universal Church after 1977 and is known for constructing large temples.

+The second wave coincided with urbanization, modernization, nationalism, and mass communication.